neurospicydev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ### 11. Don't Just Count Your Directories, Make Your Directories Count
 A bash script that counts the number of directories and sub-directories in the current directory.

+### 12. What's New
+A bash script that displays the 10 newest files in the current directory.